Today’s What We’re Reading features memory of Seneca Falls, a Vatican digitization project, the oddity of candy corn, and much, much more!

 From time to time, we receive requests from authors for bibliographic information about articles—their own or by others—they have seen on the Perspectives Online web site.
 As often as not, they are looking for the specific page numbers from the print version of the newsmagazine, for reference in an essay or a book being set up for publication—typically because a sharp-eyed editor is pressing them to give the full citation, page numbers and all.
 As regular readers already know, Perspectives Online articles are almost always drawn from the pages of the printed newsmagazine, and while the digital version carries information about the issue (month, year, and column title) in which the article first appeared in print, it does not carry the page numbers.

 In the news this week, Google is assisting in making the Dead Sea Scrolls available online in the near future, a Virginia textbook has been criticized for misrepresenting the numbers of black Confederate soldiers, and for those in the D.C. area, the U.S. Capitol Historical Society is hosting book signings today and next week.
 We came across a number of articles on scholarly writing this week.
 Check out the Writing History site (and submit your writing), a look at citations (and the lack of them) in popular history books, and two perspectives on Open Access Week.
+Then, we present two education-related links.
+First, EDSITEment has some spooky lesson plans and then Sir Ken Robinson’s talk on education gets animated.
+Finally, take a glimpse into the past with the National Museum of Natural History’s Africana Collection, a cell phone tour at the Seattle Art Museum, the Paul Revere House in Boston, one historic gastronomist, and NPR and a series of shooting gallery photos.

-New this week, the FBI has released Howard Zinn’s security file, historian Michael A. Bellesiles attempts to shed past controversy, the National Library of Medicine digitizes a 19th century manuscript, the National Museum of American History puts archival footage to music, and the National Parks offers a free entry weekend.
-Then, read about the selective use of history, learn “What’s Wrong with the American University System,” and find the most current articles on disability history.
+New this week, the FBI has released Howard Zinn's security file, historian Michael A. Bellesiles attempts to shed past controversy, the National Library of Medicine digitizes a 19th century manuscript, the National Museum of American History puts archival footage to music, and the National Parks offers a free entry weekend.
+Then, read about the selective use of history, learn "What's Wrong with the American University System," and find the most current articles on disability history.
 Finally, we turn to the digital humanities.
+Learn about a new blog-to-book tool, "blended librarians," the Library of Congress's new app, and the University of Oregon's learning community.